xdevfaheem/chunkifyr/README.md

 - **SimpleSemanticChunker:** Groups similar splits together for basic semantic chunking.
 - **SimpleSyntacticChunker:** Simple syntactic chunking with desired chunk size, overlap and seperator. (very similar to langchain character splitter)
 - **SemanticChunker**: Groups text semantically using the Adjacent Sentence Clustering process with a configurable similarity threshold.
-- **SyntacticChunker:** Chunks text based on syntactic structures using customizable tokenization (supports hf_tokenizer, tiktoken).
+- **SyntacticChunker:** Split the text into meaningful chunks based on syntactic structures using hf_tokenizer.
 More soon...
 (Regex based, etc)

 ## Contributing 🤝